Home : Earlham Summer : Frequent asked questions

 Will I receive a college credit/transcript?

-Yes, one credit hour will be issued at the time of completion of Earlham Summer and all required coursework.
-An official Earlham College transcript will also be issued upon completion.
+Yes, participating students receive one college credit once they have completed Earlham Summer and all required coursework.
+An official Earlham College transcript will be issued upon completion.

 Where/how can I apply the college credit?

-Earlham Summer programs’ credit hour will be transferable to Earlham College as an elective credit hour.
+The credit received through Earlham Summer programs is transferrable to Earlham College as an elective credit.
 Other accredited institutions of higher education will determine transferability per their guidelines.

 Can I stay for both weeks?